connexcs/docs/docs/reporting-problems.md

 #### Response Times

 + Platform support for P2+ Issues = 24/7.
-+ Operational Support = 8:00am - 8:00pm UTC (regular working hours).
++ All other Platform issues and Operational Support = 8:00am - 8:00pm UTC (regular working hours).
 Whenever possible, we may provide support outside these times if we are available (best effort).
 We are a small team, so we request you keep this in mind when reporting issue severity.

 !!! note "Classification usage"
     These Severity levels are here to assess the impact of a problem but are not followed blindly.
 We will attempt to answer support requests 24/7, however repeated instances of reporting Critical incidents beyond normal working hours may result in fines on the account or account termination.